firecmsco/firecms/website/docs/custom_cms_app.md

 your app using the same components that we use internally.

-In the process of having a cleaner code, all the code related to Firebase has been isolated into 3 components, one for authentication (auth controller), one for the data source and one for storage.
+In the process of having a cleaner code, all the code related to Firebase has been isolated into 3 components, one for authentication (auth delegate), one for the data source and one for storage.
 These components are abstracted away behind their respective interfaces.
 This means you can replace any of those services with your custom implementation!